Höchste Lust: music as the opposite of social distancing

 … Well.
 Here we are, in a different reality.
 So many people are losing so much, so quickly.
 I am currently healthy, in a well-functioning country, riding out the uncertainty in a comfortable house with my husband and two close friends (one of whom is a wonderful pianist, so I can even carry on with music at home).
 I feel fervently grateful for my good luck, and guilty for being so lucky when others aren’t.
 I don’t know how to be adequately grateful for the doctors and nurses risking themselves every day to care for sick people, or for the public-health folks and epidemiologists who are working to lessen the blow around the world.
 The scale of it all is staggering.

 In the context of an international crisis, my little privileged problems feel irrelevant.
-But I do worry about my own prospects, of course, as we all do, especially as it becomes clear what a long trajectory the disease will likely have.
+But I do worry about my own prospects, of course, as we all do.
 I’m facing profound unknowns.
 Half a year’s worth of painstakingly cultivated work, income, and career structure/momentum is gone, and more will follow.
 The prohibition on public gatherings, though necessary, is a crippling blow to the performing arts.
 It’s hard to know what to do, how to spend my time, amid so much uncertainty about the long-term future of my field.
 Companies are shuttering; planning is grinding to a halt; friends are mourning their performance careers in the past tense, because they can’t afford to stay in the field for an indeterminate amount of time without work.
 It is a frightening moment for the thing I’ve lived and breathed my whole adult life.

 Still, the most bewildering loss for many of my friends right now is singing or playing in the same room with other people.
 Communal music, for performer and audience, concentrates sound and hormones uniquely in time and space.
 Watching a performance on a screen, or recording a metronome-led track that will later be digitally stitched together with others, isn’t the same.
 To me, music is breath, reaction, being deeply, radically present with those around us.
 It is a chance to forget our individual preoccupations and join a collective, physical flow of energy.
 We are all learning how lucky we’ve been to inhabit that kind of flow so often, because its absence feels like a gaping shock.